Price & savings guide

 Compounded or brand — decide on cost, not habit

 If you have insurance that covers Wegovy or Zepbound, brand-name may actually be your cheapest path; if you're paying cash, compounded is usually far less.
-Run the math both ways in compounded vs brand-name GLP-1: which actually saves you money before you assume one is cheaper.
+Run the math both ways in compounded vs brand-name GLP-1: which actually saves you money before you assume one is cheaper — and check whether you actually qualify for a copay coupon in do GLP-1 savings cards actually lower the price?.

 Know the teaser trap when you see it